johndunne2019/Data-Representation-and-Querying/README.md

-# Data-Representation-and-Querying
-My lab work and assignments for this module GMIT 2020
+My lab work and assignments for Data Representation and Querying Module at GMIT